briangathright/hello-xmpp-java/README.md

 # hello-xmpp-scala

-Still need to add project folder for the main project
+Project Structure for Scala android development.
+Still trying to get it to work correctly...